 Now let’s break it down into a few easy steps:

-- Spray casserole dish with non stick spray and put mixture inside.
-Make sure mixture is same thickness across dish and sprinkle with remaining bacon mix.
+Spray casserole dish with non stick spray and put mixture inside.
+Make sure it is same thickness across dish and sprinkle with remaining bacon mix.

 - Make our air fryer sausage and potatoes some night with red potatoes for the win.